howtonotwin/MCForgeDocumentation/docs/concepts/registries.md

 !!! important
     These events are fired *before* preinit.
 This means that `@Mod.EventBusSubscriber` (or `MinecraftForge.EVENT_BUS.register` in the `@Mod` class's constructor for e.g. Scala mods which do not support `static`) should be used to register the event handler before preinit.

 There is another, older way of registering objects into registries, using `GameRegistry.register`.
 Anytime something suggests using this method, it should be replaced with an event handler for the appropriate registry event.
 This method simply finds the registry corresponding to an `IForgeRegistryEntry` with `IForgeRegistryEntry::getRegistryType`, and then registers the object to the registry.
-There is also a convenience overload that takes an IForgeRregistryEntry (`ifre`) and an RL, which is equivalent to `GameRegistry.register(ifre.setRegistryName(rl))`.
+There is also a convenience overload that takes an `IForgeRegistryEntry` (`ifre`) and an RL, which is equivalent to `GameRegistry.register(ifre.setRegistryName(rl))`.

 Creating Registries
 -------------------